 By the time I’m finishing my callejera, the chicharrones are under their heat lamp throne.
 Life expectancy on these guys is usually a couple of hours, which is why you must hurry.

-I order a portion of chicharrones to have while I’m waiting for the fritas and ajiaco I’m taking to go.
-I love these fellas, but be very careful when eating them that you don’t crack a tooth.
+I order a portion of chicharrones to eat while I’m waiting for the fritas and ajiaco I’m taking to go.
+I love these fellas, but be very careful when eating them to not crack a tooth.
 It’s never happened to me, but these guys will give your teeth a workout.
 And yes, they are as good as they look.

 One Saturday I decided to film Saturday’s El Mago adventure.
 As you will see, it’s a gratifying experience.